kiryk/akeros/README.md

 ## Compilation and running

-The build.bat script uses:
+The _build.bat_ script uses:
 - NASM to compile the sources,
 - ImDisk to save binaries on a floppy image.

-The test.bat script uses:
+The _test.bat_ script uses:
 - QEMU (`qemu-system-i386`) as an emulator for the OS.

+Both scripts should just work and can be used without any arguments.

 ## Using the shell